 The application of artificial intelligence (AI) by HR during hiring has the potential to prove a solution for getting rid of gender bias which could surface in hiring practices.
 AI tools look at the characteristics that make a person excel in a role, thus making the HR repeatedly choose professionals that fit into those characteristics.

 For instance, an AI tool scans various career sites tracking systems for applicants to find candidates and remove their names from the process to reduce bias.
 It also goes on to create a profile specifying the characteristics of an ideal candidate based on data and scoring the applicants against the ideal profile.

 A solution can only be produced when there is an awareness of the problem.
-What if the HR is not even aware of the gender bias existing in their company due to not being regularly exposed to each segment of it?
+What if HR is not even aware of the gender bias existing in their company due to not being regularly exposed to each segment of it?

 This is where the relevance of Data comes into play.
 The data analytics platform can display relevant statistics like the detailed gender dissection in every department and section of the company.
-This database thus helps the HR stay updated regarding the state of their company and make them aware regarding the sections where gender bias is prevalent.
+This database thus helps HR stay updated regarding the state of their company and make them aware of the sections where gender bias is prevalent.

 The gender gap is often discussed by wage discrepancies cited in various public outlets.
 Understanding and staying updated on how the society at large is operating with reference to gender bias helps the HR to ensure that these mistakes are not repeated in their own firms.

 “I believe that the data will set you free.
 At the end of the day, it’s about how you turn those pieces of information into insights that will improve business.” – Steven Rice, Executive VP, Human Resources, Juniper Networks